Saturday, 30 March 2019

 I had the very great honour of having this fellow, a new species of nektonic carnivorous ammonite, named after me by paleontologist Louse Longridge from the University of British Columbia.
 I'd met Louise as an undergrad and was pleased as punch to hear that she would be continuing the research by Dr. Howard Tipper.

-We did several trips over the years up to the Taseko Lake area of the Rockies joined by many wonderful folk.
-We endured elevation sickness, rain, snow, grizzly bears and very chilly nights (we were sleeping right next to a glacier at one point) but were rewarded by enthusiastic crew, helicopter rides (which really cut down the hiking time) excellent specimens and stunningly beautiful country.
-We were also blessed with excellent timing as the area is now closed to collecting.
+We did several trips over the years up to the Taseko Lake area of the Rockies joined by many wonderful researchers from Vancouver Island Palaeontological Society and Vancouver Paleontological Society, as well as the University of British Columbia.
+Both Dan Bowen and John Fam were instrumental in planning those expeditions.
+We endured elevation sickness, rain, snow, grizzly bears and very chilly nights (we were sleeping right next to a glacier at one point) but were rewarded by the enthusiastic crew, helicopter rides (which really cut down the hiking time) excellent specimens and stunningly beautiful country.
+We were also blessed with excellent access as the area is closed to collecting except with a permit.

 Reference: PaleoDB 157367 M. Clapham GSC C-208992, Section A 09, Castle Pass Angulata - Jurassic 1 - Canada, Longridge et al. (2008)